Jump to content

 You can put anything you want into the persistent variables, like strings, booleans, integers or dates.
 You only need to keep in mind that the maximum size is limited to 1kB (1024 bytes).

-With nothing else configured the above persistent variable will be visible/accessible for the current script user only (the User scope is the default scope).
-To configure another scope (Global or Namespace) you have to change the Scope property.
+If the above code is used in a call routing of a user, the variable will be visible/accessible for the current script user only (the User scope is the default scope in this case).

 You will find the 3.4 - Simple Script - Store Variable in the download package which includes the above code.